WahomeKezia/MiniProject_BlogPost/README.md

 This is a flutter Blog Page , that implements Memory and Storage Concepts
 <div>
 <p> About:The home page is a photo galary with the author's name , name of the phot and a describtion
 I am using a floating button to add images from phone galary.
-The Data is stored in firebase </p>
+The display in list view . </p>

 <p>Below is how data enty point looks like :</p>